 How Should Kids Use Positive Affirmations?

 If you’re new to using positive affirmations with your kids, you’ll want to begin by exposing them to these affirmations repetitively.
-So, eventually, these positive phrases come naturally to your child and they use them without even really thinking about it.

 Benefits of Using Positive Affirmations for Kids